Use of What-if Scenarios to Help Explain Artificial Intelligence Models for Neonatal Health: Related Work

-\subsection{Tabular data classification}
+\subsection{Tabular Data Classification}

 Classification with tabular data can be done with different ML algorithms.
 While deep learning became the default choice for computer vision and natural language processing problems, decision trees, random forests, and different ensemble methods based on decision trees and their variants are still popular choices for tabular data classification and regression.
 XGBoost\cite{chen2016xgboost}, TabNet \cite{arik2021tabnet}, and \danets \cite{luo2020network} are some of the recent architectures for tabular data classification.
 XGBoost is a scalable tree-boosting algorithm that utilizes a sequential series of decision trees where every tree corrects the mistakes of its preceding tree.
 This model has proven to be more accurate than deep neural networks and ensemble methods of concurrent time in multiple instances \cite{chen2016xgboost}.
-The self-supervised learning-based TabNet outperforms XGBoost, decision tree, and other similar methods by a significant margin on numerous datasets \cite{arik2021tabnet}. \danets is a recent model that works well on tabular data classification and regression problems \cite{luo2020network}.
-Recent studies have started exploring the potential of MLPs for computer vision in terms of its performance and scalability \cite{bachmann2024scaling, liu2021pay}.
-However, the efficacy of multilayer perceptrons (MLP) for tabular data classification did not get enough attention to the best of our knowledge.
-Hence, in this paper, we aim to empower MLPs by supporting them with ensemble networks and an effective data augmentation methodology with generative models.
+The self-supervised learning-based TabNet outperforms XGBoost, decision tree, and other similar methods by a significant margin on numerous datasets \cite{arik2021tabnet}.
+Recent studies have started exploring the potential of multilayer perceptrons (MLPs) for computer vision in terms of their performance and scalability \cite{bachmann2024scaling, liu2021pay}.
+In this paper, we aim to empower MLPs by supporting them with ensemble networks and an effective data augmentation methodology with generative models.